 4409 W. Adams Blvd.
 Los Angeles, CA 90016 | map |

 Opened: August 4, 1926 by Lou Bard as Bard's West Adams.
-The initial engagement was a world premeiere of the film "Shipwrecked."
+The initial engagement was a world premiere of the film "Shipwrecked."
 The location is on the north side of the street just west of Crenshaw Blvd., in the West Adams district.
 The front of the building had apartments and offices on the second floor.
+The theatre had a full stage with dressing rooms and fly capability.

 Seating: Perhaps 1,325 originally, 1,100 later.
 There was no balcony.